Mrivera104/NES_refgenome/PSMC.md

 # PSMC Analysis on M. agunstirostris Reference Genome
 Documentation began on  02/14/2024 (Valentine's Day!!!!!!!).
 I will be running a PSMC model analysis on the northern elephant seal (Mirounga angustirostris) CCGP reference genome.
 This will (hopefully) allow me to look at how demography/effective population size has changed throughout time.

+# Notes
+I will be using the NES hap1 fasta to map all of my files to.

+Originally, I thought about mapping the hap2 fasta to hap1 to use for my PSMC analyses.
+The first couple times I've tried it hasn't worked, but I think I may have found a work around it...

+I am currently making a repeat-masked version of my hap1 fasta file - I will be using this version to do three analyses: 1.) map my highest-coverage resequenced individual (QC'd using fastp) to the repeat-masked fasta 2.) map the hap2 fasta to the repeat-masked hap1 fasta 3.) map the hap2 Omni-C data to the hap1 repeat-masked fasta.

+I really hope one of these will work.
+I am crying ...

 # create conda environment
 >conda create --name elephantseal python=3.4
 >activate elephantseal